corda/corda/docs/source/permissioning.rst

 Certificate hierarchy
 ---------------------
-A Corda network has three types of certificate authorities (CAs):
+A Corda network has four types of certificate authorities (CAs):

 * The **root network CA**
 * The **doorman CA**